islaytitans/alien/docs/src/GM/hopeslastday.md

 ### Operations

 - “Ops” is the nerve center of the colony, monitoring vital functions and security.
 It’s usually busy but right now it’s unmanned.
 The intercom hisses static and a screen flickers.
-- The CCTV system is damaged, but a successful COMTECH roll gives access to a few cameras.
+- **CCTV system**: is damaged, but a successful COMTECH roll gives access to a few cameras.
 Flicking through, the PCs see the following:
   - View of carnage in the other Wings and the Sublevels.
 There are signs of a terrible battle, doors torn apart and ceiling and floor panels shredded.
 There are some mutilated bodies, but not as many as they might imagine.
 Stress level +1 for all who see it.
 This should discourage players from trying to enter these areas.
   - Tannen’s Casino, seemingly deserted, until a disturbingly large and unnatural shadow suddenly comes into view.
 The PCs can’t quite make out what it is.
   - A corridor where a Drone Xenomorph is lurking right now (if there is one).
 The PCs can only watch it standing there, its eyeless head raised, its whip of a tail languidly carving the air - stress level +1 if this is their first view of a Drone.
   - The landing pad, showing the Starcub corporate shuttle sitting there, lashed by rain and wind.
 No one seems to be around.
-- Personal Data Transmitters: All colonists of Hadley’s Hope are equipped with surgically implanted “PDTs” which transmit their location at all times.
+- **Personal Data Transmitters**: All colonists of Hadley’s Hope are equipped with surgically implanted “PDTs” which transmit their location at all times.
 These can be tracked from Ops with a COMTECH roll.
 If successful, the PCs can find the following (modify if these people have moved):
   - Company Agent Miranda Reynolds is in the W-Y Office on level 1.
   - W-Y science officer Theodora Komiskey is in the Surgery Room on level 2.
   - Operations Manager Al Simpson and the colonist John J. Marachuk are in the Morgue on level 2.